Accenture/reactive-interaction-gateway/README.md

 - Session blacklist with immediate session invalidation.

 ### API Documentation
-The API documentation for RIG can be found when running the RIG under the endpoint /swagger-ui e.g. when running on [localhost](localhost:4010/swagger-ui)
+The API documentation for RIG can be found when running the RIG under the endpoint /swagger-ui e.g. when running on locally: [localhost:4010/swagger-ui](localhost:4010/swagger-ui)

 A swagger document for integration in an existing swagger UI can be found [here](./apps/rig_api/priv/static/rig_api_swagger.json)